 Madison Metropolitan Sewerage District’s West Intercepting System is a complex network of sewers that provides service to the near west side of Madison, Middleton, Shorewood Hills and Westport.
 The original West Interceptor was built in 1916, and there have been several extensions, reliefs and replacements added to the system over the years.
 The existing interceptor needs to be replaced to increase capacity, which ensures the safe and reliable conveyance of wastewater while protecting public health and the environment.

-The District has bid and awarded a contract to construct Phase 1 of the West Interceptor Shorewood Relief pipe.
-This project will replace a pipe installed in 1959 that no longer has sufficient capacity to serve the District's growing service area.
-The new pipe will be laid on the north side of the railroad tracks from Indian Hills Park to Shorewood Boulevard.
-Sewage flow is from west to east (Indian Hills Park toward Shorewood Boulevard) but construction will proceed in the opposite direction, from east to west.
-Construction includes tree removals, trench excavation, and placement of the pipe and manholes.
-The average depth of the pipe is approximately 10 feet below the ground surface.
+Phase 1 replaced a pipe installed in 1959 that no longer has sufficient capacity to serve the District's growing service area.
+The new pipe was laid on the north side of the railroad tracks from Indian Hills Park to Shorewood Boulevard.
+Sewage flow is from west to east (Indian Hills Park toward Shorewood Boulevard).

 The District held three public information meetings for phase 1 of this project